-Rating of Recommendations: A = Strong; B = Moderate; C = Optional Rating of Evidence: I = One or more randomized trials in children† with clinical outcomes and/or validated endpoints; I* = One or more randomized trials in adults with clinical outcomes and/or validated laboratory endpoints with accompanying data in children† from one or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; II = One or more well-designed, nonrandomized trials or observational cohort studies in children† with long-term outcomes; II* = One or more well-designed, nonrandomized trials or observational studies in adults with long-term clinical outcomes with accompanying data in children† from one or more similar nonrandomized trials or cohort studies with clinical outcome data; III = expert opinion
+Rating of Recommendations: A = Strong; B = Moderate; C = Optional Rating of Evidence: I = One or more randomized trials in children† with clinical outcomes and/or validated endpoints; I* = One or more randomized trials in adults with clinical outcomes and/or validated laboratory endpoints with accompanying data in children† from one or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; II = One or more well-designed, nonrandomized trials or observational cohort studies in children† with long-term outcomes; II* = One or more well-designed, nonrandomized trials or observational studies in adults with long-term clinical outcomes with accompanying data in children† from one or more similar nonrandomized trials or cohort studies with clinical outcome data; III = Expert opinion

-† Studies that include children or children/adolescents but not studies limited to postpubertal adolescents
+† Studies that include children or children/adolescents but not studies limited to post-pubertal adolescents

-Medication Toxicity or Intolerace
+Medication Toxicity or Intolerance

 The goals of combination antiretroviral therapy (cART) include achieving and maintaining viral suppression and improving immune function, with a regimen that is not only effective but also as tolerable and safe as possible.
 This requires consideration of the toxicity potential of a cART regimen, as well as the individual child’s underlying conditions, concomitant medications, and prior history of drug intolerances or viral resistance.

 Adverse effects have been reported with use of all antiretroviral (ARV) drugs, and are among the most common reasons for switching or discontinuing therapy, and for medication nonadherence.
-However, rates of treatment-limiting adverse events in ARV-naive patients enrolled in randomized trials or large observational cohorts appear to be declining with increased availability of better-tolerated and less toxic cART regimens and are generally less than 10%.1-4 In general, the overall benefits of cART outweigh its risks, and the risk of some abnormal laboratory findings (e.g., anemia, renal impairment) may be lower with cART than in its absence.
+However, rates of treatment-limiting adverse events in ARV-naive patients enrolled in randomized trials or large observational cohorts appear to be declining with increased availability of better-tolerated and less toxic cART regimens and are generally less than 10%.1-12 In general, the overall benefits of cART outweigh its risks, and the risk of some abnormal laboratory findings (e.g., anemia, renal impairment) may be lower with cART than in its absence.

 The most common acute and chronic adverse effects associated with ARV drugs or drug classes are presented in the Management of Medication Toxicity or Intolerance tables.
 The tables include information on common causative drugs, estimated frequency of occurrence, timing of symptoms, risk factors, potential preventive measures, and suggested clinical management strategies and provide selected references regarding these toxicities in pediatric patients.

-When therapy is changed because of toxicity or intolerance in a patient with virologic suppression, agents with different toxicity and side-effect profiles should be chosen, when possible.8-12 Clinicians should have comprehensive knowledge of the toxicity profile of each agent before selecting a new regimen.
+When therapy is changed because of toxicity or intolerance in a patient with virologic suppression, agents with different toxicity and side-effect profiles should be chosen, when possible.19-23 Clinicians should have comprehensive knowledge of the toxicity profile of each agent before selecting a new regimen.
 In the event of drug intolerance, changing a single drug in a multidrug regimen is permissible for patients whose viral loads are undetectable.
-However, substitution of a single active agent for a single drug in a failing multidrug regimen (e.g., a patient with virololgic failure) is generally not recommended because of concern for development of resistance (see Recognizing and Managing Antiretroviral Treatment Failure in Management of Children Receiving Antiretroviral Therapy).
+However, substitution of a single active agent for a single drug in a failing multidrug regimen (e.g., a patient with virologic failure) is generally not recommended because of concern for development of resistance (see Recognizing and Managing Antiretroviral Treatment Failure in Management of Children Receiving Antiretroviral Therapy).